Skip to content

 The Bulbous Bow

-The underwater secret weapon – beloved by supertankers, sometimes seen on sailing catamarans.
+The underwater secret weapon – beloved by supertankers, occasionally seen on sailing catamarans.

 WL bulb